noaione/yuusha-shoukan-ln/sources/v09/chapter3.md

 what she said, I tilted my head.
 Thereupon, Lillywood-san somewhat gave me a happy smile before continuing to speak.

-“...I think I can understand why Isis likes you... i-is what I mean.”
+“...I think I can understand why Isis likes you...
+I-Is what I mean.”

-[ . . . . . . ? ? ]
+[...???]

 “Fufufu, no, please don’t worry about it...
 Thank you for the music box.
 I feel really happy about Kaito-san’s thoughtfulness.”